viciousviper/DokanCloudFS/README.md

     - Writing of large (>> 10 Mb) files to cloud storage is unstable on the following platforms: *Box*, *OneDrive*, *pCloud*
   - *Mediafire* gateway
     - The API library used to access MediaFire does not presently support long-term authentication tokens.
 Expect to re-authenticate via the login popup every 10 minutes or so.
-  - *Mega* gateway
-    - The DokanCloudFS gateway does not presently support writing to files or copying files from an outside volume into a *Mega* drive.

 ## Remarks

-Due to the nature of the Dokan kernel-mode drivers involved, any severe errors inside DokanCloudFS can result in Windows Bluescreens.
+Due to the nature of the Dokan kernel-mode drivers involved, any severe errors inside DokanCloudFS can result in [Windows Blue Screens](https://en.wikipedia.org/wiki/Blue_Screen_of_Death).

 **Don't install this project on production environments.**